Skip to content

 Resources:

-A systematic approach to defining clear success criteria and validation objectives for AI-generated code, establishing performance thresholds and tracking validation goals across iterations.
+This is a systematic approach to defining clear success criteria and validation objectives for AI-generated code, establishing performance thresholds and tracking validation goals across iterations.

 Components: